Development Workflow

 Checking Code Quality

-just checkThis is equivalent to running each of these in order:
+just check::allThat expands to these four, in order:

-check-format— Verifies that all Rust source files matchrustfmtstyle.check-udeps— Detects unused dependencies inCargo.tomlfiles.check-clippy— Runs Clippy with the project’s configured lints.test— Runs the full test suite.check-deny— Checks dependencies for known vulnerabilities and license issues viacargo-deny.
+check::format— Verifies that all Rust source files matchrustfmtstyle.check::clippy— Runs Clippy with the project’s configured lints.check::udeps— Detects unused dependencies inCargo.tomlfiles.check::deny— Checks dependencies for known vulnerabilities and license issues viacargo-deny.

 If any step fails, the pipeline stops.
 Fix the issue and re-run.